-This statement is reviewed each year and is a guideline for Arden Maidstone management and staff for the financial year.
-The statement represents the steps Arden Maidstone has taken during the financial year.
+This statement is reviewed each year and is a guideline for Arden Maidstone Limited management and staff for the financial year.
+The statement represents the steps Arden Maidstone Limited has taken during the financial year.

 Modern slavery is an international crime, a violation of fundamental human rights and is estimated to affect more than 29 million people worldwide.
 There are many forms of modern slavery, such as slavery, servitude, forced labour and human trafficking but the common theme is someone depriving another person of their liberty for personal or commercial gain.